-- X. Anti-markup (i.e. payment limitations to technical components of diagnostic tests purchased from outside suppliers); - Y. Emergency Medical Treatment and Labor Act (EMTALA); - Z. Information Governance and Record management; - AA.
-Privacy and security of patient, employee or other confidential information (e.g. HIPAA and relevant state privacy laws); and - BB.
-Other risk areas that are or should be identified through the organizational risk identification, assessment, and prioritization process or otherwise should, with due diligence, be identified through the appropriate implementation of the Program, including, for example, the following: - (i) Risks related to specific provider types including, for example, hospitals, nursing facilities, medical practice groups, accountable care organizations, home care services, laboratories, and ambulance services; and - (ii) Risks related to workplace safety, labor and employment, environmental care.
+- Y. Anti-markup (i.e. payment limitations to technical components of diagnostic tests purchased from outside suppliers);97 - Z. Emergency Medical Treatment and Labor Act (EMTALA);98 - AA.
+Information Governance and Record management;99 - BB.
+Privacy and security of patient, employee or other confidential information (e.g. HIPAA and relevant State privacy laws);100 and - CC.
+Other risk areas that are or should be identified through the organizational risk identification, assessment, and prioritization process or otherwise should, with due diligence, be identified through the appropriate implementation of the Program, including, for example, the following: 101 - (i) Risks related to specific provider types including, for example, hospitals, nursing facilities, medical practice groups, accountable care organizations, home care services, laboratories, and ambulance services; and - (ii) Risks related to workplace safety, human resources and labor employment, and environmental care.